Click on each photo to enlarge.

-The CVNRA has constructed a towpath trail through the village that encompasses a lock, an aqueduct carrying the canal over the river and a millrace.
+The CVNP has constructed a towpath trail through the village that encompasses a lock, an aqueduct carrying the canal over the river and a millrace.
 A short walk to the north brings you to a feeder lock where water from the Cuyahoga River supplied the canal.
-South of the village lies Deep Lock with its impressive twelve- foot lift
+South of the village lies Deep Lock with its impressive twelve foot lift.

 The Peninsula Library contains an extensive collection of canal literature and offers a free walking tour guide of the canal era homes.